jtanderson2/secure-transport-lab/README.md

 - No Fortinet licensing is applied.
 BYOL is assumed.
 - No OS configuration is applied.
 This is 'bare bones' deployment ready for the management and overlay to be built.
 - Hub2 is parked for future use.
 Azure networking components are deployed, but no compute.
+- Remote site is for remote user testing.

 ## Modular Deployment